Have you been injured? you may have a case.

 • Fourth, if No-Fault coverage is not available through any of the sources above, then an injured bicyclist will seek benefits through the Michigan Assigned Claims Plan.
 (MCL 500.3115) The Michigan Assigned Claims Plan assigns companies to handle No-Fault claims for people injured in crashes who have no other source of No-Fault coverage.

 Were you hit by a car while riding your bike in Michigan?
-Call for a free consultation with a Michigan Auto Law bicycle accident attorney
+Call the attorneys at Michigan Auto Law now for a free consultation

-If you were injured after being hit by a car while riding your bike in Michigan and have concerns and questions about your legal rights to pain and suffering compensation, economic damages and auto No-Fault insurance benefits, you can call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our experienced bicycle accident attorneys.
-You can also get help from an experienced No-Fault insurance attorney by visiting our contact page or you can use the chat feature on our website.
+If you were injured after being hit by a car while riding your bike in Michigan call now (800) 968-1001 for a free consultation with an experienced bicycle accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.

 Hit By Car While Riding